datdot-ui/filter/README.md

 # datdot-ui-option
-A dropdown option component for datdot-ui-autocomplete
+A dropdown filter option component for datdot-ui-autocomplete